Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-09-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 {% include plots/daily-update-2020-04-09/2020-04-09-ln_cum_cases-ln_cum_deaths-after_10th.html %}
 <p style="text-align: center; font-style: italic;">Figure 6: Evolution of cases and deaths for the world and EU28 countries (top 10).</p>

+Absolute numbers are a key statistic in the onset of the epidemic, as they relate to the number of people infected from one patient.
+Moreover, in standard S(E)IR models, in the onset of an outbreak, the predicted number of infected people rises almost identical in countries with vastly different population sizes.
+As the epidemic tapers off however, these numbers will converge to a fraction of the population being infected or deceased.[^7]
-In Figure 7, we plot the number of cases and deaths for these countries, as a fraction of the population.
+In Figure 7, we plot the number of cases and deaths for these countries, as a percentage of the population.
 For cases, we report since the 0,01% case, for mortality, since the 0,001% death.
-Absolute numbers are a key statistic in the onset of the epidemic, as they relate to the number of people infected from one patient.
-Moreover, in standard S(E)IR models, the predicted number of infected people rises almost identical in countries with vastly different population sizes.
-As the epidemic tapers off, these shares will converge to the final case and mortality rates of the disease.[^7]

 [^7]: The first few weeks in the outbreak, higher per-capita numbers mostly imply smaller countries, not different policies or growth rates.

-As of today, the EU28 has an average infection rate of 0.128%/0.012%, calculated as the total number of cases/deaths over the EU28 population.
+As of today, the EU28 has an average infection rate of 0.128%, and a mortality rate of 0.012%, calculated as the total number of cases/deaths over the EU28 population.
 This is still far off the [projections](https://www.hsph.harvard.edu/news/hsph-in-the-news/the-latest-on-the-coronavirus/) of 30-70% of adult world population ultimately being infected.
 There are at least four hypotheses:
 (i) real infection rates are orders of magnitude larger than reported ones.
 If we are at the end of the epidemic, this implies real infection rates are around 100-300 times larger than currently reported.
 (ii) the epidemic is only in its onset, and we expect to reach higher infection rates.
 (iii) we are reaching the end of the epidemic, and infection rates are much lower than projected.
 Given the growth rates and our estimates for epidemic curves, we believe this scenario is not probable at this moment.